create-go-app/cli/README.md

    --version, -v               print the version (default: false)
 ```

-> **Please note:** all commands are _optional_, because they have default values.
+> **Please note:** all commands are _optional_, because they have a default values.
 Default app is built-in `net/http` on backend without any frontend into current folder.

 ## Available production-ready templates